wangui-nganga/todo_sample_app/README.md

   2. Clone it :  git clone https://github.com/sistech/todo_sample_app then navigate to the sample app folder `$ cd todo_sample_app`
   3. Add the Tech sister repo as your upstream reomte -- `$ git remote add upstream https://github.com/Tech-Sisters-Kenya/todo_sample_app`

 ## Essentials when branching and syncing branches
    -  When working on a new task always work on a feature branch
-   - Always pull from upsream main
+   - Always pull from upsream main `git pull upstream main`
    - Use interactive rebase on your feature branch
    - Push your feature branch to yor fork and make a pull request form there.

 https://github.com/Tech-Sisters-Kenya/todo_sample_app

+## Installation Steps

+Before running the app locally, you need to have Node.js installed.

+### How to Install Node.js

+Download Node.js: Go to the [Node.js download page](https://nodejs.org/en), and download the latest stable version for Windows.

+Install Node.js: Run the installer and follow the prompts.
+It will install both Node.js and npm (Node Package Manager).

+Verify Installation: After installation, open your terminal (Command Prompt or PowerShell) and verify the installation by running: `node -v` and `npm -v`

 ## To run this app locally after cloning do

-$ npm install
-$ npx http-server
+1. Install dependencies: `$ npm install`

+2. Start the HTTP server: `$ npx http-server`

-You should be able to view the app on  http://127.0.0.1:8080 or  localhost:8080 from your browser
+3. You should be able to view the app on  http://127.0.0.1:8080 or  localhost:8080 from your browser